InspiringGroup-Lab/CertTA/README.md

 Check out [Demo.md](https://github.com/InspiringGroup-Lab/CertTA/blob/main/Demo.md) and have fun with CertTA!

-> **Fully running all the experiments in our paper** - involving two traffic datasets, three adversarial attack methodologies, six supervised traffic analysis systems, CertTA and three baseline certification methods, three unsupervised anomaly detection systems and an integrated system - **might take weeks to complete**.
-You can follow this demo to quickly verify the major claims made by our paper.
+> **Fully running all the experiments in our paper** - involving two traffic datasets, three adversarial attack methodologies, six supervised traffic analysis systems, CertTA and three baseline certification methods, three unsupervised anomaly detection systems and an integrated system - **might take several weeks to complete**.
+You can follow this demo to quickly verify the major claims made in our paper.

 # Credit